XmHongBIT/MRI-GNP/README.md

 The default example uses a hierarchy centered on `IDH`, with optional downstream branches such as oligodendroglial, astrocytic, and GBM-related tasks.

-## Study Context

-The manuscript frames MRI-GNP as a practical and generalizable system for preoperative neuropathology prediction in adult-type diffuse glioma.
-The full study also evaluates broader clinical use cases, including neuroradiologist assistance and robustness analysis under missing T1CE conditions.
-This repository focuses on the hierarchical multitask training core that underpins those experiments.

 ## Outputs